vnodesign/jekyll-bootstrap-blog/_posts/2021-03-30---list-of-awesome-css-frameworks.md

 In this article I would like to share with you the list of CSS Frameworks that support Website design.

-{% include image.html src="css-frameworks.jpg" alt="List of awesome CSS frameworks" %}
+{% include image.html src="css-frameworks.jpg" webp="css-frameworks.webp" type="jpg" alt="List of awesome CSS frameworks" %}

 ## Base / Reset / Normalize